CMecrow/CM-Project-1/Docs/Testing.md

 ### Finds Page
     - I originally inserted the images through CSS3 as background images to the selected divs, however I changed the images to be in the HTML code to be able to apply an alt atribute.

+### Join Page
+    - In original wireframes I had the radio button to the left of the label text, while I could find available solutions to this, they would not be fitting in level with the rest of my code so this was a change I stuck with.
+    - I also had the text box and form situated to the left of the page.
+However I was concerned that the image behind would then draw the eye and take presidence so I relocated the form to the center of the screen.